 Lots of fun with wardrobe and art department on this one as Tim Hortons takes Canadians on a 50 year long coffee run to celebrate their 50th anniversary.

 Out on the West Coast, JMB Post is the place to go to edit TV commercials.
 But what most people don't know is that they can do much more than just edit, like crazy unthinkable things like propel midgets into outer space with their highly skilled Motion Graphics wizards.
 If it weren't for the magic of a good post-production house, like JMB, a lot of commercials wouldn't be possible.
 To communicate this, we created these spots and sent them to Creative Directors, Creatives and agency Producers around town.

 To promote a $39,000,000 Lotto 649 jackpot, we had everyday people walk around in Canada's major metropolitan areas holding giant vanity check's.
 Each check was addressed to 'could be you' to demonstrate that anyone could win, provided they bought a ticket.

-Projects like this one is the reason why I love this business so much.
+Pitching new business and projects like this are the reason why I love this business so much.
 There was no brief, no money and honestly, not much hope, yet there was still an opportunity to do something breakthrough.
 Funny how these projects often turn out to be the most rewarding.